 1 have caused more than $$796,100,000,000$ in damage 2 in the United States during the 5 years before the 3 date of the enactment of this Act alone.
 4 (17) President Biden has set an economy-wide 5 target for the United States to reduce its net green- 6 house gas emissions by 50 to 52 percent below 2005 7 levels by 2030, which will require decarbonization in 8 the energy, buildings, and transportation sectors.
 9 SEC.
 3. SENSE OF CONGRESS.
-10 It is a sense of Congress that- 11 (1) the reliance of the United States on oil im- 12 ported from the Russian Federation presents a na- 13 tional security liability; 14 (2) a prohibition on imports of oil from the 15 Russian Federation could deprive the Russian Federation 16 eration upwards of \$20,000,000,000 or more reve 17 enue from the United States in 2022; 18 (3) Russian energy entities are controlled by 19 Russian executives and oligarchs with close ties to 20 Vladimir Putin, and profits from the energy sector 21 may be implicated in corruption and in fueling 22 human rights abuses globally and in the Russian 23 Federation; 24 (4) the United States Government must-
+10 It is a sense of Congress that- 11 (1) the reliance of the United States on oil im- 12 ported from the Russian Federation presents a na- 13 tional security liability; 14 (2) a prohibition on imports of oil from the 15 Russian Federation could deprive the Russian Federation 16 eration upwards of \$20,000,000,000 or more rev 17 enue from the United States in 2022; 18 (3) Russian energy entities are controlled by 19 Russian executives and oligarchs with close ties to 20 Vladimir Putin, and profits from the energy sector 21 may be implicated in corruption and in fueling 22 human rights abuses globally and in the Russian 23 Federation; 24 (4) the United States Government must-

 1 (A) investigate the links described in para- 2 graph (2) to avoid funding activities tied to 3 human rights abuses and corruption through 4 the purchase of oil imported from the Russian 5 Federation; 6 (B) issue a moratorium on the importation 7 of oil from the Russian Federation until a thor- 8 ough investigation is complete; 9 (C) develop a comprehensive strategy to re- 10 place oil imported from the Russian Federation 11 with domestic carbon-free energy sources; and 12 (D) invest in renewable energy alternatives 13 to replace foreign carbon-intensive energy im- 14 ports; and 15 (5) actively decarbonizing the United States en- 16 ergy economy is of vital strategic interest to the na- 17 tional security and climate change reduction targets 18 of the United States.
 19 SEC.
-4. APPROPRIATE CONGRESSIONAL COMMITTEES DE- 20 FINED.
-21 In this Act, the term "appropriate congressional com- 22 mittees" means- 23 (1) the Committee on Finance, the Committee 24 on Foreign Relations, the Committee on Banking,
+4. APPROPRIATE CONGRESSIONAL COMMITTEES DE 20 FINED.
+21 In this Act, the term "appropriate congressional com- 22 mittees" means- 23 (1) the Committee on Finance, the Committee 24 on Foreign Relations, the Committee on Banking

-1 Housing, and Urban Affairs, and the Committee on 2 Energy and Natural Resources of the Senate; and 3 (2) the Committee on Ways and Means, the 4 Committee on Foreign Affairs, the Committee on Fi- 5 nancial Services, and the Committee on Energy and 6 Commerce of the House of Representatives.
-7 SEC.
-5. REPORT ON LINKS BETWEEN RUSSIAN ENERGY EN- 8 TITIES, HUMAN RIGHTS VIOLATIONS, AND 9 CORRUPTION.
-10 (a) In General.-Not later than 90 days after the 11 date of the enactment of this Act, and annually thereafter, 12 the Secretary of State, in coordination with the Secretary 13 of Energy, the Secretary of the Treasury, the Secretary 14 of Defense, the Secretary of Commerce, and the Director 15 of National Intelligence, shall submit to the appropriate 16 congressional committees a report- 17 (1) identifying which Russian, United States, 18 and international entities are involved with the im- 19 portation of crude oil and petroleum products from 20 the Russian Federation into the United States; 21 (2) describing the relationship of those entities, 22 and members of their executive boards, with Vladi- 23 mir Putin and other Russian persons subject to 24 sanctions imposed by the United States;
+Housing, and Urban Affairs, and the Committee or Energy and Natural Resources of the Senate; and (2) the Committee on Ways and Means, the Committee on Foreign Affairs, the Committee on Fi nancial Services, and the Committee on Energy and Commerce of the House of Representatives.
+SEC.
+5. REPORT ON LINKS BETWEEN RUSSIAN ENERGY EN TITIES, HUMAN RIGHTS VIOLATIONS, AND CORRUPTION. (a) In General.-Not later than 90 days after the date of the enactment of this Act, and annually thereafter the Secretary of State, in coordination with the Secretary of Energy, the Secretary of the Treasury, the Secretary of Defense, the Secretary of Commerce, and the Director of National Intelligence, shall submit to the appropriate congressional committees a report- (1) identifying which Russian, United States and international entities are involved with the importation of crude oil and petroleum products from the Russian Federation into the United States; (2) describing the relationship of those entities and members of their executive boards, with Vladimir Putin and other Russian persons subject to sanctions imposed by the United States;